-To create transactionally consistent backups and replicas for VMs that do not support Microsoft VSS (for example, Linux VMs), you must enable VMware Tools quiescence for the job.
-In this case, Veeam Backup & Replication will use the VMware Tools to freeze the file system and application data on the VM before backup or replication.
+To create consistent backups and replicas for VMs that do not support Microsoft VSS (for example, Linux VMs), enable VMware Tools quiescence in job settings.
+In this case, Veeam Backup & Replication uses the VMware Tools to freeze the file system and application data on a VM before backup or replication.

-VMware Tools quiescence is enabled at the job level for all VMs added to the job.
-By default, this option is disabled.
+By default, VMware Tools quiescence is disabled.
+You can enable it at the job level.
+Note that VMware Tools quiescence will be enabled for all VMs added to the job.